ghackebeil/pybnb/doc/advanced_usage/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The :class:`NestedSolver <pybnb.futures.NestedSolver>`
 object is a wrapper class for problems that provides an easy way to implement a custom two-layer, parallel branch-and-bound solve.
-That is, a branch-and-bound solve where, at the top layer, a single dispatcher serves nodes to worker processes over MPI, and those workers process each node by performing their own limited branch-and-bound solve in serial rather than simply evaluating the node bound and objective and returning its immediate children.
+That is, a branch-and-bound solve where, at the top layer, a single dispatcher serves nodes to worker processes over MPI, and those workers process each node by performing their own limited branch-and-bound solve in serial, rather than simply evaluating the node bound and objective and returning its immediate children to the dispatcher.

 The above strategy can be implemented by simply wrapping the problem argument with this class before passing it to the